docker/docs/content/security/for-admins/single-sign-on/_index.md

 * You must first notify your company about the new SSO login procedures.
 * Verify that your members have Docker Desktop version 4.4.2, or later, installed on their machines.
-* If your organization uses the Docker Hub CLI, new org members must [create a Personal Access Token (PAT)](/docker-hub/access-tokens/) to sign in to the CLI.
-There is a grace period for existing users, which will expire in the near future.
-Before the grace period ends, your users can sign in from Docker Desktop CLI using their previous credentials until PATs are mandatory.
+* If your organization uses the Docker Hub CLI, we recommend that members [create a Personal Access Token (PAT)](/docker-hub/access-tokens/) to sign in to the CLI instead of with a username and password.
+Docker may deprecate signing in to the CLI with a username and password in the future, so using a PAT instead is a best practice to prevent potential issues with authentication.
 In addition, you should add all email addresses to your IdP.
 * Confirm that all CI/CD pipelines have replaced their passwords with PATs.
 * For your service accounts, add your additional domains or enable it in your IdP.